spear-wind/cms/README.md

 To run the project test suite, run `go test $(glide novendor)`

+## Pipelines

+Concourse pipelines are hosted at ci.dmalone.io under a team named Spearwind, with Github auth setup to allow anyone associated with the spear-wind org in Github to use this team.
+To target and login to Concourse:

+    fly -t dmalone login -c http://ci.dmalone.io:8080
+    fly login -n spearwind -t dmalone -c http://ci.dmalone.io

+### Modify the pipeline and update in Concourse

+    fly -t dmalone sp -p cms-sevice -c ci/pipeline.yml

-## Testing individual tasks using fly
+### Testing individual tasks using fly

 Params for individual tasks will be read from your local environment variables.
 To run a task that requires params: